 The endurance and F1 teams are actively investigating ways they can work together, although any partnerships are unlikely to be in place prior to the start of the 2021 WEC season.

-Alpine now has two racing divisions and just one road car, the A110 - but Marinoff admitted this was a relationship the company was looking to change in the future.
+Alpine now has two racing divisions and Three of a kind: just one road car, the A110 - but Marinoff admitted this was a relationship the company was looking to change in the future.

 “There will be Alpine models coming up,” he said.
 “We can't tell you exactly when and what, but the momentum behind the Alpine brand is very strong, and our new CEO, Luca de Meo, is a promoter of Alpine as a brand.

 “Motorsport is in the DNA of the brand, so it's important to take steps forward, then other steps will follow.”